cssnano/cssnano/site/src/docs/presets.md

 If cssnano was not loaded with a preset explicitly, or a local configuration file was not found, then the defaults will be loaded.
-Use `configFile` when the configuration is stored in another directory.
-Supported filenames are `.cssnanorc.json` and `cssnano.config.js`; `package.json`, `.cssnanorc`, `.cssnanorc.js`, and extensionless files are not discovered automatically.
-An explicit `configFile` can point to any filename.
+Use `configFile` when the configuration is stored in another directory. cssnano automatically discovers `.cssnanorc.json` and `cssnano.config.js`.
+The `configFile` can point to any filename with a supported extension.
 An example `postcss.config.js`:

 ```js